HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

       <td>0</td>
     </tr>
   </table>
   <figcaption>Figure 8.
-Page requests on desktop broken down by resource type</figcaption>
+Desktop page requests broken down by resource type.</figcaption>
 </figure>

-### File Formats
+### File formats

-The preceding analysis has focused on analyzing page weight through the lens of resource type.
-However, in the case of images and media, it's possible to dive a level deeper and look at the differences in resource size between specific file formats.
+The preceding analysis has focused on analyzing page weight through the lens of resource types.
+However, in the case of images and media, it's possible to dive a level deeper and look at the differences in resource sizes between specific file formats.

-#### File size by image format (Mobile)
+#### File size by image format (mobile)

 <figure>
   <table>